Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The case 0

 and $c_2$ only increases under blowup, a toroidal compactification with $\overline{c}_{2}=1$ must have minimal model a ruled surface with base of genus $g \ge 1$.

 Then $c_2(X) = 4(1 - g) + k$, where $k$ is the number of blowup points, so $X$ must be the blowup at exactly one point of a surface $Y$ ruled over an elliptic curve.
+Indeed, similar to the argument in Lemma \ref{lem:notk=1}, any elliptic curve $D_i$ in the compactification must map onto the base, which has genus $g \ge 1$, and hence $g = 1$.
+This fact combined with the formula for $c_{2}(X)$ given above implies that $k=1$.
 Therefore, $c_{2}(Y)=0$.
-Since the rank of the Picard group of $X$ is three, by \cite[Thm.
-3.18]{DiCerbo2} we have that $X$ can have at most two cusps.
+Since the rank of the Picard group of $X$ is three, by Theorem \ref{thm:CuspCount} we have that $X$ can have at most two cusps.

 Let $(Y, C)$ denote the blow down configuration of $(X, D)$, and assume that $C$ consists of exactly one irreducible component.
 We then have by an argument similar to the $\kappa = 1$ case that $C$ must be an $n$-section of the ruling of $Y$.
 It is easily seen that $C$ cannot be a smooth $n$-section of the ruling for any $n \ge 1$, since this implies that $X \smallsetminus D$ contains a $\pp^{1}$ with just one puncture, namely the exceptional fiber of the blowup, which contradicts hyperbolicity of the metric on $X \smallsetminus D$.
 This argument implies that $C$ must be singular at some point $p$.
 In fact, since $\overline{c}_2(X) = 1$, $p$ must be the unique singular point, and hence $X$ is the blowup of $Y$ at $p$.